crs4/health-gateway/docs/architecture.rst

 *
     **REST communication**: it means that the services exposes REST endpoints to perform some actions.
-This kinf of communication is used for:
+This kind of communication is used for:

         *
-        Flow Request creation from the DE to the HGF
+            Flow Request creation from the DE to the HGF *
-    *
             Consents creation from HGF to CM
         *
             Connector creation from the HGB to a SE

 *
     **Messaging**: when an operation is asynchronous the Control Layer uses messaging with a message broker.
 Kafka is the broker of choice, but others